MarellaDeepika/citizenAI/README.md

      " import secrets
       print(secrets.token_hex(16)) "
-AI Assistant (Claude 3.5 Sonnet via OpenRouter)
+ 5.AI Assistant (Claude 3.5 Sonnet via OpenRouter)
    The assistant is configured to respond to queries like:

    “How do I register to vote in Norway?”
    “What is the process for reporting potholes in my city?”

   It sends your query securely to OpenRouter’s Claude 3.5 Sonnet and returns structured, helpful info.

-Concern Reporting
+ 6. Concern Reporting
   -Submit issues (e.g., garbage, streetlight, road)

   -Stored in memory (extendable to SQLite/PostgreSQL)

   -Accessible via admin dashboard

-Sentiment Analysis
+ 7. Sentiment Analysis
    Uses openrouter sentiment classifier to show:
       Positive, Negative, Neutral tone

   Useful for understanding public emotions

-💻 Running the App
+  8.💻 Running the App

-  "python app.py"
+   python app.py